 Northern Territory

-The Northern Territory (NT) is an Australian territory in the central and central northern regions of Australia.
-The NT covers 1,349,129 square kilometres (520,902 sq mi), making it the third-largest Australian federal division.
+The Northern Territory (NT) is an Australian territory in the central and northern regions.
+It covers 1,349,129 square kilometres (520,902 sq mi), making it the third-largest Australian federal division.

 Read more on the Northern Territory https://en.wikipedia.org/wiki/Northern_Territory